awaismemon26/BinanceRESTAPI/README.md

 # Binance REST API Python

 ## Description
 This application uses Flask micro web framework for creating REST API.
-The purpose of this API is to fetch account information via HTTP REST Calls for further operations.
+The purpose of this API is to fetch account information from Binance and expose it using Account Endpoints for further operations.

 # Local Development Enviornment
 - VS Code